xNok/wauw-boilerplate-vuejs/README.md

 * All inputs are displayed into a list
 * Double click for editing an item
 * Click on the cross button to delete an item

+## vue-jsonManagement

+Discover how to use `mixins` and `component` to make our code more modular.

+This example is a JSON editing tools

+Features
+* Define the type : Object, array, text, number, boolean
+* If possible add children